reframe-hpc/reframe/docs/tutorial_deps.rst

 As done previously, we define the dependencies with the the following line:

 .. literalinclude:: ../tutorials/deps/osu_benchmarks.py
-   :lines: 32
+   :lines: 33

 Here we tell ReFrame that this test depends on a test named ``OSUBuildTest`` "by environment."
-This means that the test cases of this test will depend on the test cases of the ``OSUBuildTest`` that use the same environment.
+This means that the test cases of this test will only depend on the test cases of the ``OSUBuildTest`` that use the same environment;
-The partition will be different in this case.
+partitions may be different.

 The next step for the :class:`OSULatencyTest` is to set its executable to point to the binary produced by the :class:`OSUBuildTest`.
 This is achieved with the following specially decorated function: